-Due to its high altitude, it provides some of the best panoramic views, hiking and wildlife experiences.
-But you have to be on high alert as the thick vegetation forms a good hideout for the animals.
-Elephants, leopards, hyenas, buffaloes, black rhino and even the rare black leopard are some of the wildlife you will encounter.
+Located near Mount Kenya, Aberdare can get relatively cold and is often plagued by an early morning mist that nonetheless dissipates as the sun rises.
+It has two contrasting habitats; the Kinangop Plateau, which is comprised of moorland, and the Salient, which is all dense, lush rainforest dotted with waterfalls.
+Due to its high altitude, Aberdare provides some of the best panoramic views, hiking and wildlife experiences in Kenya.
+But you do have to be on high alert here as the thick vegetation forms a good hideout for animals.
+Elephants, leopards, hyenas, buffaloes, black rhino and even the rare black leopard are some of the wildlife you might encounter here.

 Samburu National Reserve, on the other hand, is dry most of the year.
-It encompasses three adjacent parks: Samburu, Buffalo Springs and Shaba; which are all served by the Ewaso Nyiro river.
-The hilly landscape is accentuated by humongous termite mounds.
-The vegetation varies from shrubs and dry grassland to doum palm trees.
-That is not all – it lies on the Equator.
-As such, it is not only overrun with wildlife but animals native to both sides of the line can be found in the same place.
+Encompassing three adjacent parks – Samburu, Buffalo Springs and Shaba, all served by the Ewaso Nyiro river – the hilly landscape here is accentuated by humongous termite mounds.
+The vegetation varies from shrubs and dry grassland to distinctive doum palm trees.
+As this spot lies on the Equator, animals native to both sides of the line can be found in the same place.
 They include Grevy’s zebras, gerenuks, reticulated giraffes, blue-legged Somali ostriches and beisa oryxes.

-This is quite small, but the size hardly matters because it has just as much to offer as its larger counterparts, if not more.
-It is located in the southern coastal area and is frequented by tourists staying in Diani Beach.
-With one waterfall and a lush vegetation, it hosts a variety of beasts like elephants, buffaloes, sable antelopes, Masai giraffes, warthogs, baboons and 300 butterfly species.
+This small nature reserve has just as much to offer as its larger counterparts – if not more – and is low-key one of the best safari parks in Kenya.
+Located in the southern coastal region and frequented by tourists staying in Diani Beach, it hosts a variety of beasts including elephants, buffaloes, sable antelopes, Masai giraffes, warthogs, baboons and some 300 butterfly species.

-The least-known national park, but one with a lot to offer.
-The landscape is stunning – the dry grassland contrasts with the rolling hills and the riverine forests found along several streams.
+This is perhaps the least-known national park in Kenya but Meru still has a lot to offer.
+The landscape is stunning, with dry grassland contrasting the rolling hills and riverine forests found along the several streams.
 Indigenous baobab trees stand side by side with doum palms.
-The array of wildlife includes lions, cheetahs, elephants, rhinos and Grevy’s zebra among others.
+The array of wildlife includes lions, cheetahs, elephants, rhinos and Grévy’s zebra among others.

 This is the epitome of wilderness.
-Its rocky hills, natural springs, swamps, dormant volcanic cones and a lava bed combine to form a dramatic vista.
+With rocky hills, natural springs, swamps, dormant volcanoes and even a bed of igneous rock, Tsavo West is a stellar option home to a dramatic vista.
 Hippos and crocodiles dominate the springs while gazelles, impalas, lesser kudus, rhinos, zebras, oryx, giraffes and elephants opt for the numerous waterholes.
 Where there is prey, predators are not far behind.
 Lions, cheetahs, leopards and hyenas lie in wait by the water.